Friday Fact: The 56 Resubmits Trap in Logic App Standard

 The limitations?

-When this could be beneficial?
+When could this be beneficial?

-If a client wakes up to 10,000 failed Logic App runs, the current resubmit method limited to 56 runs every 5 minutes could take over 14 hours to recover.
+If a client wakes up to 10,000 failed Logic App runs, the current resubmit method, limited to 56 runs every 5 minutes, could take over 14 hours to recover.
 You’d need custom scripts, careful throttling, and still risk losing runs.
 A built-in option to replay runs via the callback URL with the original body would allow instant, parallel resubmission with no throttling, no extra tools, and much faster recovery.

 Hope you find this helpful!
 If you enjoyed the content or found it useful and wish to support our efforts to create more, you can contribute towards purchasing a Star Wars Lego for Sandro’s son!